How I Fixed OSC 52 Clipboard in xterm.js Through tmux

 Step 5 was the key — raw OSC 52 worked, Claude Code's didn't.
 Same sequence, different envelope.

-That's it.
-You don't need set-clipboard external or terminal-features clipboard — those control raw OSC 52 handling, but modern tools use DCS passthrough which bypasses that entirely.
+You don't need set-clipboard external or terminal-features clipboard.
+Those control raw OSC 52, but modern tools wrap their output in DCS passthrough which bypasses that whole pipeline.

 Miss either one and clipboard silently fails.
 No error, no warning.